lfn-cnti/bestpractices/CONTRIBUTING.md

 - Spelling, grammar, and adding new interested parties require 1 reviewer

 Majority of other changes:
-- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may accepted after approval of 5 community reviewers.
+- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may be accepted after approval of 5 community reviewers.

 ## Express Your Interest